The European “Twin it!” campaign to create digital 3D models of cultural objects

 The Roman Heidentor Gate

 For Austria, the Heidentor, or “Pagans’ Gate”, in Petronell-Carnuntum in Lower Austria was selected for the 3D digitisation as a part of the Twin it! campaign.
-Three 3D models of the gate are currently being generated for this project: One visually digitised model and two additional models that depict a total of three historical eras.
-The appearance of the Heidentor has changed considerably over the years due to stone theft occurring up to the 20th century and repeated restoration measures; the aim of the three models is to visualise these stages and make them tangible.
+Four 3D models of the gate are currently being generated for this project: One visually digitised model and three additional models that depict a total of four historical eras.
+The appearance of the Heidentor has changed considerably over the years due to stone theft occurring up to the 20th century and repeated restoration measures; the aim of the four models is to visualise these stages and make them tangible.

 Campaign finale